 Stories of Accomplished Ethiopian Women

-Welcome to Ethiopian Women Unleashed, a collaboration between the Network of Ethiopian Women's Associations and the Heinrich Boell Foundation.
+Welcome to Ethiopian Women Unleashed, a collaboration between the Network of Ethiopian Women’s Associations.

 Ethiopian Women Unleashed documents the stories of Ethiopian women of achievement who we hope will serve as inspirational role models for young women and girls growing up in Ethiopia – and all over the world.
 The women whose profiles we have gathered here have pushed the boundaries of their worlds and have opened possibilities for themselves and others, in many different ways.
 They come from all kinds of backgrounds, all walks of life, from within Ethiopia and from the diaspora – and all have made a difference to creating more opportunity for Ethiopian women in the future, whether at the level of their family, their community, the country or the world.
 Some are historical figures and most are contemporary women.
 All are strong, courageous, and determined, and many are extraordinarily committed to giving back to others.
 Their stories give a taste of what is in store for Ethiopia and the world when every girl in Ethiopia has the opportunity to unleash her potential.

 We invite you as readers to use our Get Involved Page to suggest names of women we should include along with their contact information and a little bit of information about them, by sending us an email.
-We have a team of young researchers ready and waiting to interview and learn from more wonderful women.
-And we invite young women interested in helping to conduct interviews with fascinating women to volunteer; interested volunteers should have the ability to listen thoughtfully and to write well in English and Amharic.
+We have researchers ready and waiting to interview and learn from more wonderful women.
+And we invite anyone interested in helping to conduct interviews with fascinating women to volunteer; interested volunteers should have the ability to listen thoughtfully and to write well in English and Amharic.